Maddy-MM/youtube-rag-assistant/README.md

 WEBSHARE_PASS=your_webshare_password
 ```

 > **Note:** Webshare credentials are only required for the proxy layer.
-The app works without them — it will fall back to the manual paste UI if both direct fetch and proxy fetch fail.
+If not set, the app detects their absence and skips the proxy layer entirely with zero added latency, falling back to the manual paste UI immediately.

 ### Frontend Setup